Where does Samba come from?

 The music we play is mainly Samba Reggae, from the city Salvador in Bahia, North East Brazil.

 The roots of samba can be traced back hundreds of years.
-It was originally a dance music of the African Brazilians (formerly slaves).
+It's origins lie in dance music of the formerly enslaved African Brazilian people.

-Playing samba and dancing in a circle was a way of celebrating freedom and identity (who you are), when life was very hard.
+Playing samba and dancing in a circle was a way of celebrating freedom and identity, a way of holding onto important traditions and feeling safe.

 'Samba de Roda' - Circle for Dance

 As people began to move around Brazil in the early 20th Century, samba music also traveled.
 Workers from the north moved to the south to find better jobs and they took their music with them.